protocol/research-website/content/posts/202010-libp2p-compression/index.md

 -   First, some file formats are compressed at the application level with specific optimized methods, such as specific video and image compression algorithms.

--   Then general encryption can happen at the HTTP level (the resource transmitted is compressed end-to-end).
+-   Then, general encryption can happen at the HTTP level (the resource transmitted is compressed end-to-end).

 -   And finally, compression can be defined at the connection level, between two nodes of an HTTP connection.